MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 ## September

+### 2025-09-23
+This morning, Tu Nhi said she had to go to a café with HCK, but she didn’t really want to.
+The reason was because HCK felt a bit "shy."
+Then Tu Nhi asked me if it would bother me if they studied in our room instead.
+I said no. So HCK came over.

+Tu Nhi made lemonade for the three of us.
+They sat outside at the working table on the balcony, so I had to stay inside and read.
+It was a bit uncomfortable because my space was occupied, but I could accept that this time.
+However, it shouldn't happen often.

+While reading, I realized that I might have to return the book before I leave for the Vipassana course.
+I asked Tu Nhi how long the borrowing period was — was it two weeks?
+She said three weeks, then quickly added that she had to work (so don’t bother her).
+Hmm... okay.
+It left me with a strange feeling.
+I think I’ll try to avoid bothering her as much as I can.

+### 2025-09-23
+This morning, Dr. Duy (our supervisor) texted us to remind us to get back to working on the paper:

+- Dr. Duy: @MinhPhuong @HoangDo hế lô hai đứa.
+Nghỉ ngơi đủ chưa?
+Quay lại chạy tiếp project được không?
+(The last time we met via Zoom was Aug 28, so it’s been nearly a month!)

+- Me: Xin phép thầy cho em quay lại trễ xíu, tại em đăng kí khóa thiền Vipassana 10 ngày sẽ bắt đầu vào ngày mai ạ.

+- Dr. Duy: ok :)

+- Me: Hì, tụi em ham chơi quá.
+Xin lỗi thầy ạ!

+- Dr. Duy: thôi không sao.
+4 năm mà.
+Chơi bù đi.
+Rồi quay lại làm việc sau :D

+- Me: Em cảm ơn thầy 😍😍😍

+Woa, what a coincidence!
+These days I had often been worried about the project.
+I was afraid that our “disappearance” might have made him upset.
+But now all my nerves have just been swept away by his kindness and understanding.
+I feel sooo happy that I had to stop reading and write this down right away!

 ### 2025-09-22
 I’m really looking forward to the Vipassana course.
 After the breakup with Tân, I feel a deep need to reflect and refresh myself before moving on to the next plans.